 A form submission is not necessarily an invitation to talk with a salesperson.
-We need to look at their journey and their engagements with our brand collectively to read through the lines and predict whether they’re actually willing or ready to be reached out to.
+We need to look at the customer journey and their engagements with our brand collectively to read through the lines and predict whether they’re actually willing or ready to be reached out to.
 In short: behavioral data is digital body language, quantified.

-Behavioral data is the information produced as a result of an action taken with your brand.
+Behavioral data is information produced as a result of an action taken with your brand.
 There are two kinds:

-Once you’ve tracked the initial engagement, much of the value from a behavioral perspective is in what they actually do once they’re ‘inside’, so to speak.
+Once you’ve tracked the initial engagement, much of the value from a behavioral perspective is in what they do once they’re ‘inside’, so to speak.
 Such as:

 - Time spent reading

 - Additional visits to the webpage or content